 Broadcast journalist Judy Woodruff has covered politics and other news for more than three decades at CNN, NBC and PBS.
-After returning to the NewsHour in 2007 as a senior correspondent, she now regularly co-anchors the newly redesigned PBS NewsHour.
-In August 2013, Woodruff and Gwen Ifill were named co-anchors and managing editors of NewsHour.
+Woodruff is the anchor and managing editor of the PBS NewsHour.

 For 12 years, Woodruff served as anchor and senior correspondent for CNN, anchoring the weekday political program, “Inside Politics.”
 Woodruff also played a central role in the network’s political coverage and other major news stories.